-After the student has chosen which school to attend, they will pay the SEVIS fee of $200 using the school code on the I-20 they received from the institution.
+After a student has chosen which school to attend, they will pay the SEVIS fee of $350.00 using the school code on the I-20 they received from the institution.
 They will then be able to make their appointment at the U.S. Embassy to apply for their F-1 visa.
-The SEVIS fee payment will be needed to make the appointment with the Embassy, and the receipt will be needed for the Embassy interview.
+The SEVIS fee payment is necessary to make the appointment with the Embassy, and the fee receipt will be needed for the Embassy interview.

-If the student is approved for their F-1 visa, the Consular will provide the student with a sealed envelope to give to the U.S. Customs & Border Protection officer when the student arrives in the U.S. Students must check in with their International Student Advisor within the first 15 days of arrival.
+If the student is approved for their F-1 visa, the consular officer will provide the student with a sealed envelope to give to the U.S. Customs and Border Protection (CBP) officer when the student arrives in the U.S. Students must check in with their international student advisor within the first 15 days of arrival in the United States.

 It is important to know the difference between an F-1 visa and F-1 status.
-F-1 status refers to the time inside the U.S. (provided the student entered with a valid I-20, valid passport, and valid F-1 visa); F-1 visa refers to the stamp in the passport.
+F-1 status refers to the time inside the U.S. (provided the student entered with a valid I-20, valid passport and valid F-1 visa); the F-1 visa refers to the stamp in the passport.